 Catania has its fair share of quirky and the emblem of the city, an elephant, can be spotted peeking out from many an unlikely place but the most obvious is in the Piazza del Duomo.
 The smiling Fontana dell’Elefante, built from dark basalt in 1736, is known as Liotru and stands guard over the city as a symbol of strength to protect it from enemies, misfortune and natural disaster.
 The Egyptian obelisk on its back was one of two once used in the amphitheatre to mark the start and finish lines for the chariot races.

 Cathedral of Sant’Agata

-There’s an underground river running underneath Catania, you can catch a glimpse of it at the Fontana dell’Amenano by the entrance to the famous fish market, La Pescheria, but our guide told us the best place to see it is in the bar of the Agorà Youth Hostel.
+There’s an underground river running underneath Catania, you can catch a glimpse of it at the Fontana dell’Amenano by the entrance to the famous fish market, La Pescheria.
+Our guide told us the best place to see it is in the bar of the Agorà Youth Hostel.
 Here you can sit at your table in a lava tube and watch as the water flows through.
-Nearby are the remains of the Roman baths and the colourful fruit and vegetable area of the food market which is a must-see.
+Nearby are the remains of the Roman baths and the food market.